tabularelf/audioExt/README.md

 Optional Argument: `[is3D]` defaults to false.
 Determines if the audio file is intended for 3D Audio.
 Otherwise uses whatever the wav format determines.
 (Mono/Stereo)

-Optional Argument: `[preload]` defaults to true.
+Optional Argument: `[preload]` defaults to false.
 Adds an entry but doesn't actually load in the file.

 Optional Argument: `[compressedInMemory]` defaults to false.
 Compresses data in memory automatically.
 Note: If `[preload]` is set to true, it will copy the buffer, but quickly compresses down in memory.
 Making it "unloaded".